 I hated that day.

-Gia Porter is writer of flash, fiction and poetry.
+Gia Porter is a writer of flash, fiction, and poetry.
 Her work has been featured in the Garfield Lake Review and Fresh Words: An International Literary Magazine.